Nel Noddings: Overwhelming needs

 Overwhelming needs cannot be met by the usual processes of schooling and include extreme instances such as abuse, neglect and illness.
 As well, a student's socioeconomic status (SES) or dysfunctional family environment can cause them to come to school with needs that cannot be expressed nor met by educators.
 To help meet those overwhelming needs of students, particularly those in poor neighborhood, the ethic of care philosophy dictates that schools should be full-service institutions.
 Medical and dental care, social services, childcare and parenting advice should be available on campus.
 In turn, students in these situations are often forced into academic courses and fight an uphill battle, where they have to engage in activities that are difficult to focus on, based on their circumstances.

 Implications for education

-People who are poor, perhaps homeless, without dependable transportation cannot afford to run all over town seeking such services, and often they don't know where to begin.
-Despite being aware of the overwhelming needs many students face, we force all children—regardless of interest or aptitude—into academic courses and then fight an uphill battle to motivate them to do things they do not want to do.
+The poor or homeless without transportation cannot afford to seek such services.
+Despite the needs students face, we force children into academics and try to motivate them to do things they don’t want to.